-The procurement or production of products, components, materials or services from individuals or communities that are willing to accept or at least tolerate sub-standard pay and or working conditions due to an economic, social or other disadvantage that makes them vulnerable to greedy commercial operators.
-For guidance refer to the International Labour Standards of the International Labour Organization ('ILO') which broadly define exploitation as the violation of the International Labour Standards which simply means to deny the right to freedom of association and collective bargaining; the employment of forced, compulsory or child labour or discrimination.
+The procurement or production of products, components, materials or services from individuals or communities that are willing to accept or at least tolerate sub-standard pay and or working conditions due to an economic, social or other disadvantage that makes them vulnerable to commercial exploitation.
+For guidance refer to the International Labour Standards of the International Labour Organization ('ILO') which broadly defines exploitation as the violation of the International Labour Standards.

 The act of over-stating and or making explicit or implied but nonetheless misleading claims regarding environmental practices or the environmental benefits of a product or service.
 There are many online references to greenwashing.
 This is an interesting article: How to Tell Greenwashing from Real Corporate Responsibility and this is a useful starting place for further research.